-Note: Black and Gray tank valve positions may be reversed depending on floorplan and tank location.

-The center outlet section may be swiveled downward for better hose alignment and drainage.

-4. Open the black water valve (black handle) with a quick pull and make sure there are no sags in the hose.
+- could trap solids while dumping, or to provide more direct drainage while using on-site sewer hook-ups. - 3.
+Place the outlet end of sewage drain hose into disposal opening. - NOTE: Black and Gray waste tank drain valve positions may be reversed, depending on floorplan and tank location. - 4.
+Open the Black Waste Tank Drain Valve with a quick pull and make sure there are no sags in the hose.
 Move the hose gently about to dislodge any waste and ensure complete drainage.
-Close black water valve as soon as tank is empty.
+Close Black Waste Tank Drain Valve as soon as tank is empty.